MrWhiteC/Natural_Language_Understanding_AIT/Assignment5/README.md

 dataset = load_dataset('XueyingJia/hh-rlhf-train-helpful-subset', split=split)
 ```

-In pre-processing step, the pre-trained tokenizer will be used (According to GPT2):
+In pre-processing, the tokenizer from pre-trained model will be used which follows :
+- Spaces or Special will be cleaned
+- Added UNK token
--
+- Added BOS Token
--
+- Added EOS Token
--
+- Added Pad Token

 ## Task 2: Training a Model with DPOTrainer